-- (a) Compulsory admission requirements apply in respect of admission to specific modules, such as an AP, achievement levels in specified Grade 12 subjects and additional prerequisites as determined by the faculty board and contained in the Faculty Rules. - (b) Deviations from the rules regarding prerequisites can be approved by the dean of the faculty in which the module is offered, subject to recommendation by the academic head of department, and with written notification to the Registrar. - (ii) Deviations from the rules regarding prerequisites in respect of a student studying at the Qwaqwa Campus are granted by the Campus Vice-Principal: Academic of the Qwaqwa Campus, in consultation with the dean and Registrar, on the recommendation of the academic head of department and with written notification to the relevant dean. - (c) Approval by the Senate and Council is required for the amendment of admission rules.
+- (a) Compulsory admission requirements apply in respect of admission to specific modules, such as an AP, achievement levels in specified Grade 12 subjects and additional prerequisites as determined by the faculty board and contained in the Faculty Rules. - Deviations from the rules regarding prerequisites can be approved by the dean of the faculty in which the module is offered, subject to recommendation by the academic head of department, and with written notification to the Registrar. - (ii) Deviations from the rules regarding prerequisites in respect of a student studying at the Qwaqwa Campus are granted by the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus, in consultation with the dean and Registrar, on the recommendation of the academic head of department and with written notification to the relevant dean. - (c) Approval by the Senate and Council is required for the amendment of admission rules.

-A3.8 Admission on the basis of RPL23
+A3.8 Admission on the basis of RPL

-(a) A person who does not qualify for admission to an academic qualification can, in accordance with the following guidelines, apply for admission in terms of a process of RPL:

-- (i) A person in possession of a NSC (as from 2008) or a School-leaving Certificate (prior to 2008), with at least five (5) years' applicable work experience, including formal and non-formal learning.
+- (a) A person who does not qualify for admission to an academic qualification can, in accordance with the following guidelines, apply for admission in terms of a process of RPL: - (i) A person in possession of a NSC (as from 2008) or a School-leaving Certificate (prior to 2008), with at least five (5) years' applicable work experience, including formal and non-formal learning.
 The relevance of the work experience will be determined by the programme director. - (ii) A person who is forty-five (45) years old or older, with more than fifteen (15) years' applicable work experience including formal and non-formal learning, regardless of whether she/he has a Senior Certificate or not, can apply for RPL.
-The relevance of the work experience will be determined by the programme director.

-Implementation of the UFS Language Policy on the Qwaqwa Campus of the UFS commenced in 2018.
+The relevance of the work experience will be determined by the programme director. - (b) Through a process of RPL, permission can also be granted to a student for admission to a module that is subject to a prerequisite and/or exemption granted in respect of specific assessments. - (c) Final approval and sign-off for admission to an academic qualification and/or a module(s) is granted by the Dean of the appropriate Faculty, upon recommendation by the RPL office after submission and recommendation by the director, programme director, head of department and dean following consultation with the relevant programme director, and subsequent to completion of the evaluation process.
+Written notification must be given to the Registrar's office and, in the case of a student at the Qwaqwa Campus, to the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus or, in the case of the